21 September 2018

 Participants will be provided with a Certificate of Completion of the course if they satisfy attendance and evaluation requirements.
 It is the participant’s responsibility to verify the validity of the course and validate it at their home university prior to participating in the course.

-For participants who need a visa, we highly recommend you to apply before February 1st, 2017.
+CHF 2700: For participants who need a visa, we highly recommend you to apply as soon as possible